Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 	2. Greece and Netherlands - 10%

-The youngest group (18~29) are most likely to say social media informs about current events compared to the oldest (50+).
-While the oldest are more likely to say it hasn't had much impact.
+The **youngest group (18~29) are most likely to say social media informs about current events compared to the oldest (50+)**.
+While the **oldest are more likely to say it hasn't had much impact**.
 An example is the US, where 71% of the youngest group say it has made people more informed, with 60% of the oldest who agree.
 When it comes to not having much impact, 11% of the youngest agree, with 19% of the oldest who say the same.

 ##### Mixed views regarding increased tolerance by social media, but many agree

+Figure 5:
 ![[Impact on Tolerance.png]]

 A more **mixed** view happens on **whether social media has made people more accepting of differing backgrounds** (religion, races, ethnic groups).
 A **median of 45% say it has**, around half of that amount **(22%) say it has made people less accepting**, and close to three-tenths **(29%) say it hasn't made much impact**.